Seven Tips to Naturally Activate an Underactive Thyroid

 2. Do medium-intensity exercise

-Exercise that is not intense enough will produce the results you need, so we recommend short but intense sports, which make us sweat and breathe deeply.
+Medium-intensity exercise will produce the results you need, so we recommend short but intense sports, which will make you sweat and breathe deeply.

 4. Choose unprocessed foods

-One of the most damaging factors to the thyroid is processed, pre-cooked or industrial produced foods.
-This is due to the processing methods, the poor quality of the ingredients and the amount of additives they include.
+One of the most damaging factors to the thyroid is processed pre-cooked, or industrial produced foods.
+This is due to the processing methods, the poor quality of the ingredients, and the number of additives they include.

 5. Avoid toxins in your environment